 James L. Whalen

-James L. Whalen is the Director of Public Safety at the University of Cincinnati.
+James L. Whalen is the Director of Public Safety and Chief of Police at the University of Cincinnati.
 Mr. Whalen began his career with UC after retiring from the Cincinnati Police Department in September of 2015, where he served for nearly 30 years.

 Whalen started in law enforcement with the Metropolitan-Dade County Police Department in Miami, Florida, staying there for three years before returning to his hometown and joining the Cincinnati Police Department in 1986.
 Whalen made his way through the ranks and was appointed as an Assistant Police Chief for the City of Cincinnati in June 2005.
 In 10 years as an Assistant Police Chief, Whalen commanded the Patrol Bureau, Investigations Bureau and Support Bureau.

 Whalen was also serving as the SWAT Commander of the Cincinnati Police Department at the time of his retirement.
 He earned a Bachelor's Degree in Criminal Justice/Law Enforcement at the University of Cincinnati and a Juris Doctorate degree at Salmon P. Chase College of Law at Northern Kentucky University.
 He is a graduate of the FBI National Academy, the Certified Law Enforcement Executive Officer course administered by the Ohio Law Enforcement Foundation, and the Police Executive Research Forum's Senior Management Institute for Police in Boston.
 In 2013, Whalen was inducted into the Evidence-Based Policing Hall of Fame at George Mason University.

 Director of Emergency Management/Business Continuity